 If the text on your website is not original Google will automatically lower your website's rankings.
 With that in mind, demand a written agreement that the text on your website will be original and that they will not use the same text on any other websites.
 If they won't put this in writing - "Hire Someone Else".

 1) What type of IP Address will you use for my website?

 I cannot stress enough that having a "Unique IP Address" is critical to getting your website to the top of the search engine rankings "and" preventing some of your emails from accidentally being blocked as spam despite that you have never sent out any spam.
-It only costs $5 a month.
-It saves a lot of hassles.
-It's worth the money.
 If the company that is trying to earn your business on a website confuses a "Unique IP Address" with a "Static IP Address" (they are not the same thing) hire someone else.
-If they try to tell you that the Unique IP Address will cost you more than $5 a month - Hire Someone Else.
 If they tell you that our advice about getting a Unique IP Address is stupid (happens all the time) call us and we will be happy to explain why they are wrong and why you should - "Hire Someone Else".

 1) Will I be able to directly access my website statistics online at anytime?

 Never count on your website company to tell you how many people visited your site.
 If your website is doing poorly at attracting paying customers from the search engines the last thing most website companies are going to do is show you your "real statistics".
 Any honest website company will show you how you can use your passwords to directly access your statistics online.
 If they offer to send them to you instead of letting you directly access them - "Hire Someone Else".